War of the Castilian Succession: Rivalry between Castile and Portugal in the Atlantic

 Throughout the 15th century, merchants, explorers, and fishermen of Portugal and Castile had been penetrating further into the Atlantic Ocean.
 The possession of the Canary Islands was a point of contention between the two Crowns.
-Later on, the control of commerce with the territories of Guinea and Elmina, rich in gold and slaves, grew to a dispute of even greater importance.
+Later on, the control of commerce with the territories of Guinea and Elmina, rich in gold and enslaved people, grew to a dispute of even greater importance.

 During the first half of the century, Castile staged the conquest of a few of the Canary Islands (Lanzarote, Fuerteventura, Hierro, and La Gomera) by feudal pacts, first with Norman knights and later with Castilian nobles.
 Portugal opposed Castilian authority on the islands and continued the exploration of Guinea, with significant commercial benefits.

 Beginning in 1452, Pope Nicholas V and his successor, Callixtus III, modified the previous policy of the neutrality of the Holy See and issued a series of bulls favourable to Portugal.
 They gave Portugal commercial control and ample religious authority over all of Guinea, and in areas "further beyond".
 The Holy See did not arbitrate the question of the Canaries, whose conquest had been left relatively suspended.
 The King of Portugal adopted a freer commercial policy that allowed foreign subjects to trade on the African coasts, in exchange for taxes.

 In August 1475, after the start of the war, Isabella claimed that parts of Africa and Guinea belonged to Castile by right and incited Castilian merchants to sail to them.
 That initiated a naval war in the Atlantic.